linoleparquet/portfolio-project/README.md

 ![Provisionning](images/provisionning.png)

-- Jenkins execute an Ansible role to install Kubernetes on the clutser,
+- Jenkins execute an Ansible role on the DEV-NODE-1, DEV-NODE-2, and DEV-MASTER machines.
+It deploy K3s and Argo on top of it.
-- The same role deploy ArgoCD on the cluster
-- ArgoCD fetch and deploy the Lior Helm Chart
+- ArgoCD fetch the Lior Helm Chart from GitHub and deploy it

 ![Deployment](images/deployment.png)

+## Machines

+### CI/CD Machine

+The CI/CD Machine is responsible for hosting Jenkins and the Docker Registry.
+These two services are deployed using Docker Compose.

 ## Prerequisites